Optical Spin Initialisation and Readout with a Cavity-Coupled Quantum Dot in an In-Plane Magnetic Field: Spin Readout

 In contrast, the bi-modal readout fidelity is sensitive to both the cavity linewidth and Purcell enhancement of the optical transitions.
-The highest readout fidelities with this cavity configuration are produced with narrow cavity linewidths and large Purcell factors.
-The narrow cavity linewidths ensure the vertical transitions, detuned from the cavity resonance, are not Purcell enhanced.
+The highest readout fidelities with this cavity configuration are produced with narrow cavity linewidths and large Purcell factors, which prevent undesirable transitions from being Purcell enhanced.
 This increases the cyclicity of the $\Lambda$-systems, which naturally increases the strength of the quasi-cycling transition probed during the readout procedure.
-To achieve $\mathcal{R}>99\%$ with a bi-modal cavity requires $\kappa/2\pi\leq 9.4$ GHz and $F_P\geq 19$.
+To achieve $\mathcal{R}>90\%$ with a bi-modal cavity requires $\kappa/2\pi\leq 13$ GHz and $F_P\geq 9$.
 Note that under these driving conditions, when the cavity parameters are optimised for either cavity configuration, we find that a collection efficiency of $\eta \geq 48\%$ gives $\mathcal{R}\geq 99\%$.
 Such collection efficiencies have already been demonstrated in an open-access microcavity system \cite{Tomm2021bright}; for planar PhC or nanobeam structures very high efficiencies could be achieved by direct fibre coupling \cite{Tiecke2015, Daveau:17}.
 The effects of pure dephasing on the readout fidelity are shown in Appendix~\ref{AppendixB}.
 We find that, while increasing the pure dephasing rate increases the required Purcell factors for both cavity configurations, the single-mode cavity is more robust against these processes in the readout stage.